miranj/craft-router/README.md

 Type       | Description
 :---       | :---
 `category` | Adds a `relatedTo` criteria to the [Category][cat] with the given slug, and any of its descendants.
-The Category's search can be scoped by specifying a Categroy Group handle in the optional param `group`.
-The relation's field can be specified using the optional param `field`.
-Set the filter's `includeDescendants` to false if you do not wish descendant Categories to be included in the `relatedTo` criteria.
+The Category’s search can be scoped by specifying a Categroy Group handle in the optional param `group`.
+The relation’s field can be specified using the optional param `field`.
+Set the filter’s `includeDescendants` to false if you do not wish descendant Categories to be included in the `relatedTo` criteria.
 `entry`    | Adds a `relatedTo` criteria to the [Entry][] with the given slug, and any of its descendants.
-The Entry's search can be scoped by specifying a [Section][sec] handle in the optional param `section`.
-The relation's field can be specified using the optional param `field`.
-Set the filter's `includeDescendants` to false if you do not wish descendant Entries to be included in the `relatedTo` criteria.
+The Entry’s search can be scoped by specifying a [Section][sec] handle in the optional param `section`.
+The relation’s field can be specified using the optional param `field`.
+Set the filter’s `includeDescendants` to false if you do not wish descendant Entries to be included in the `relatedTo` criteria.
 `field`    | Adds a field criteria to the field specified by `handle` (required param).
 `search`   | Adds a [`search`][search] criteria.
 Criteria value can be overidden using the optional param `value`.
 `section`  | Adds a `section` criteria if the specified [Section][sec] handle is valid.
 Section handle value can be overidden using the optional param `value`.
 `type`     | Adds a `type` criteria if the specified [EntryType][type] handle is valid.
 EntryType handle value can be overidden using the optional param `value`.
 `uri`      | Adds a relatedTo criteria to the entry with the given URI, and any of its descendants.
-The Entry's search can be scoped by specifying a [Section][sec] handle in the optional param `section`.
+The Entry’s search can be scoped by specifying a [Section][sec] handle in the optional param `section`.
 The relation's field can be specified using the optional param `field`.
 Set the filter's `includeDescendants` to false if you do not wish descendant Entries to be included in the `relatedTo` criteria.
 `year`     | Adds a date range criteria for the given year on optional param `field` (which defaults to `postDate`).

 [cat]:https://docs.craftcms.com/v3/categories.html